215-772-1515 - Vintage historic baseball photographs for Sale

-Since 1991, Shawn Murray, the grandson of Bruce Murray, Sr., has been publishing and marketing his grandfather's photo artwork.
+Since 1991, Shawn Murray, the grandson of Bruce Murray, Sr., has been publishing and marketing his grandfather's photography.
 For over four decades, "The Master" photographer, Bruce Murray, Sr. (1893-1969) has captured amazing images of sports legends, historical figures and Americana.

 His son Bruce Murray, Jr. (1919-1991) followed in his footsteps and was a press photographer for the Evening Bulletin before and after his time in the service in W.W.II.
 He learned his skill from his father, and is a great photographer in his own right.
 He had the foresight to preserve whatever existing photography of Bruce Sr.'s that survived.